parham-afkar/dockerize-php-projects/README.md

 Please be aware that if you change the `name of the php-fpm service`, you should also update the `NGINX_CONTAINER_PHP_UPSTREAM_NAME` variable in the .env file with the same name.

+By default, the path that the Nginx web server considers for reading the index.php file in its configuration is as follows:
+`/var/www/html/public/`
+If you are not using Laravel, you should remove `"public"`.

+To do this, simply edit the `.env` file and leave the value of the `NGINX_CONTAINER_PROJECT_PATH` variable `empty`.

+Additionally, if you need to change the `domain` in Nginx, you can do so by modifying the `APP_DOMAIN variable`.

 To run Docker, use the following command:
 `docker-compose up --build -d` OR `docker compose up --build -d`